singlestore-labs/sqlalchemy-singlestoredb/docs/src/install.rst

 Installation
 ============

-The SingleStore SQLAlchemy dialect can be installed using ``pip``:
+The SingleStoreDB SQLAlchemy dialect can be installed using ``pip``:

 .. code-block:: sh

-    pip install sqlalchemy-singlestore
+    pip install sqlalchemy-singlestoredb

 If you are using Anaconda, you can also install using ``conda``:

 .. code-block:: sh

-    conda install -c singlestore sqlalchemy-singlestore
+    conda install -c singlestore sqlalchemy-singlestoredb